How to Check if Your Website is Indexed by Google

 Using the site: Operator in Google

-To determine whether a page is indexed, the easiest method is to use the site: operator.
-Just type site:yourdomain.com into Google, or add a specific page URL, like site:yourdomain.com/blog/my-article.
+The fastest way to spot-check a single page is the site: operator.
+Type site:yourdomain.com into Google, or add a specific URL like site:yourdomain.com/blog/my-article.

-If the page is indexed, it will show up in the search results.
-If it’s missing, that’s your first sign something’s wrong.
+If the page shows up, it's indexed.
+If it's missing, that's your first sign something is wrong.

 Checking via Google Search Console